Microorganism Billiards: Microorganism billiards inside a regular polygon

 For departure angles in between these special values, a beam of swimmers extending from the full length of the original wall is bisected and collides with two adjacent walls.
 The map from $x_n$ to $x_{n+1}$ is piecewise linear with at most two distinct domains.
 In the mapping approach we lose information about the sequence of walls visited by the swimmer (though it can be deduced \textit{a posteriori}), but the reduction in dimensionality is crucial to understanding the dynamics.
 For example, consider a microorganism inside a hexagonal billiard, with interior angle $\theta_p=120^\circ$, and departure angle $\theta_c=42^\circ$, so that the swimmer may arrive next at either the adjacent wall or the subsequent wall, as illustrated in Fig.~\ref{swimmer_beam_hexagon_skip}a.
 The shaded region shows the space covered by the original beam of swimmers departing from the entire length of one wall.
 The map from $[0,1]$ to itself (see Fig.~\ref{swimmer_beam_hexagon_skip}a-b) takes $0$ to a point $\beta$, and a point $\alpha$ to $0$ (by convention due to the ambiguity at the vertex), and is given by

 where $(\alpha,\beta)\approx(0.54,0.37)$.
-The values $\alpha$ and $\beta$ for arbitrary $(N,\theta_c)$ are included in Appendix~\ref{apx}.
+The definition of $\beta$ is just as in Eq.~\eqref{no_skip_beta_2}, where it also corresponds to the image of the point $x=0$.
+The values $\alpha$ and $\beta$ for arbitrary $(N,\theta_c)$ are included in ~\ref{apx}.
 Using the beam analogy, the region $x\in(\alpha,1)$ maps to the full length of the adjacent wall, corresponding to a decreased swimmer density upon arrival and a slope of the map with absolute value greater than one.
 Meanwhile, the region $x\in (0,\alpha)$ maps to a region of length smaller than $\alpha$, corresponding to an increase in the swimmer density and a slope of the map with absolute value less than one.

 The analogy illuminates individual swimmer dynamics: regions associated with a decreasing swimmer density, or stretching, are unstable for the swimmer trajectory, regions where the density of swimmers is unchanged are neutral, and regions of increasing density, or focusing, are stable.
 For example, the trajectory with departure angle $\theta_c=42^\circ$ and initial point $x_0=0.685$ inside a hexagon is shown in Fig.~\ref{NewHex}a.
 The swimmer begins by reflecting seven times with walls adjacent to each wall of departure.
 These reflections take place in the unstable region of the map, and the swimmer is eventually expelled to the other (stable) region where it rapidly settles to a consistently wall-skipping periodic triangular orbit.
 Note that this stable trajectory is precisely the one predicted for motion inside a regular triangle; the swimmer only visits three walls and cannot distinguish the hexagonal geometry from the triangular geometry.
 The stretch factor $\beta\alpha^{-1}$ is less than one, resulting in stable periodic orbits.
 If the number of walls is prime, however, a stable wall-skipping orbit cannot trace out a regular polygon, and generally results in a more complex trajectory as observed in Fig.~\ref{Periodic_568}a (solid line) for $N=5$ or Fig.~\ref{NewHex}b for $N=7$.